Configure Data Access

 Note:

-Even if aggregate access is configured for a property, users can still infer specific data values from aggregate values using math and filters.
-To ensure that users cannot access sensitive data, such as compensation, we recommend that you restrict their data access by changing the access level from Aggregate to None.
+• Even if aggregate access is configured for a property, users can still infer sensitive values, such as compensation, from aggregate values using math and filters.
+To prevent this, we recommend restricting data access by changing the access level from Aggregate to None.
+To hide sensitive data while keeping metrics visible, map calculation concept nodes to the Unknown member and set attribute access to Aggregate.
+This prevents data inference without hiding the associated metrics.
+For more information, see Hide dimension values while keeping metrics visible.

 Example: Access levels for a property